ZhongkuiMa/ZhongkuiMa.github.io/_sources/index.rst

 - [Nov.
 2023]
   I participate in
-  `the 24th International Conference on Formal Engineering Methods (ICFEM)
+  `the 24th International Conference on Formal Engineering Methods (ICFEM'23)
   <https://formal-analysis.com/icfem/2023/>`_
   at Brisbane, Australia.
   And I present our work,